NeuroJSON/pyjdata/README.md

 newdata
 ```

+One can use `loadt` or `savet` to read/write JSON-based data files and `loadb` and `saveb` to
+read/write binary-JSON based data files.
+By default, JData annotations are automatically decoded
+after loading and encoded before saving.
+One can set `{'encode': False}` in the save functions
+or `{'decode': False}` in the load functions as the `opt` to disable further processing of JData
+annotations.
+We also provide `loadts` and `loadbs` for parsing a string-buffer made of text-based
+JSON or binary JSON stream.

 PyJData supports multiple N-D array data compression/decompression methods (i.e. codecs), similar
 to HDF5 filters.
 Currently supported codecs include `zlib`, `gzip`, `lz4`, `lzma`, `base64` and various
 `blosc2` compression methods, including `blosc2blosclz`, `blosc2lz4`, `blosc2lz4hc`, `blosc2zlib`,